-Along with her tartan designs, Patsy was also a skilled painter and is the last surviving member of the “Nine of Arts,” a group of local amateur painters who encouraged each other’s artistic endeavors through the Cape Breton School of Crafts and who often held exhibitions of each other’s art.
+Along with her tartan designs, Patsy was also a skilled painter and is the last surviving member of the “Nine of Arts,” a group of local amateur painters who encouraged each other’s artistic endeavours through the Cape Breton School of Crafts and who often held exhibitions of each other’s art.

 Patsy has been married to Roddie MacMullin for 66 years, and together, the two have five children, six grandchildren and one great-grandson.